Brainhoole/SI507-HW6/README.md

 ```js
   <li oncopy="copyFunction_new()">McGill University</li>
 ```
+That copyFunction_new() would be triggered when there is a copy operation on McGill University.
+This is how it works when doing copy on University of Michigan.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

 ```js